 Slump retention agents are a multi-component polymer that acts as a lubricant between cement particles, preventing them from bonding for an extended period, thereby enhancing and maintaining concrete's flowability.

 Currently, high-performance concrete widely uses polycarboxylate-based high-performance water-reducing agents.
 The most notable issue is that the quality problems of cement, blended materials, sand, and stone (containing mud) lead to accelerated slump loss when polycarboxylate high-efficiency water reducers are used.
-Therefore, adding an appropriate amount of slump retention agents can prevent or reduce concrete slump loss.
+Therefore, adding an appropriate amount of slump retainers can prevent or reduce concrete slump loss.

 Traditional methods often involved adding a significant amount of retarders to achieve short-term effects.
 However, the set-retarding components in modern high-performance admixtures (polycarboxylate-based) do not affect the initial and final set times of the concrete.